-Female hyena have three times more testosterone in their body than their male counterparts.
-As a result, they are built more muscular and display far more aggression than males.
+Female hyenas have three times more testosterone in their body than their male counterparts.
+As a result, their body is more muscular and they display far more aggression than males.

 The female spotted hyena has an elongated clitoris, also known as a pseudo-penis.
-Some pseudo-penises grow up to 17.78 centimetres (7 inches) in length.
+Some pseudo-penises grow up to 17.78 centimeters in length.

 This can make gender identification difficult because the female genitalia superficially mimics the male reproductive organs.

-A pack of spotted hyenas can devour an entire antelope, under half an hour, leaving no leftovers.
+A pack of spotted hyenas can devour an entire antelope in under half an hour, leaving no leftovers.
 This includes their skins, hooves, and bones.
 They also eat lizards, snakes, insects, and birds.

-Hyenas are equipped with sharp teeth and jaws.
-In fact, the spotted hyena’s jaw is the strongest out of the entire animal kingdom.
+Are you curious to know a few fascinating hyena teeth facts?
+Hyenas have sharp teeth and jaws.
+In fact, the spotted hyena’s jaw is one of the strongest in the entire animal kingdom.

 The female hyena has a gestation period of three and a half months and gives birth to one or two cubs (per litter) per year.
-A newborn cub usually weighs around 1.5 kg (3 pounds) each.
-They are not weaned from their mothers for 12-16 months.
+A newborn cub usually weighs around 1.5 kg and is not weaned from its mothers for 12-16 months.

 The female spotted hyena uses her pseudo-penis for copulation, birth, and urination.
-Because the pseudo-penis is used for birthing, complications can arise as the birth canal is particularly narrow.
-An estimate of 60 percent of cubs dies from suffocation during the birthing process.
+Using the pseudo-penis for birthing can lead to complications as the birth canal is particularly narrow.
+An estimated 60 percent of cubs die from suffocation during the birthing process.

 In addition, the mother’s life is also at risk.
 Baby spotted hyenas can tear her pseudo-penis lining, causing injury and even death.